You are here

 To lead the way in engineering, we must lead the way in educational opportunity.
 Pratt’s undergraduate program has flourished in part because of Duke’s commitment to financial aid: We admit U.S. students without regard to their financial circumstances, and meet their full demonstrated financial need.
 This twin commitment has been key to our ability to attract a wide pool of talented, young problem-solvers who spur each other on to excellence today and who will become leaders in their professions and communities tomorrow.

 But maintaining this successful stance is increasingly expensive.
-With Duke’s growing enrollment and increased demands from students applying for financial aid, university-wide, spending on need-based undergraduate aid has grown from $43 million in the 2004-05 academic year to more than $99 million in 2013-14.
+With Duke’s growing enrollment and increased demands from students applying for financial aid, university-wide, spending on need-based undergraduate aid has grown to more than $99 million.

 We believe that sustaining Duke’s commitment to financial aid not only helps us to compete for the brightest minds, but is also the only honorable choice for an institution of higher education truly committed to educating future leaders.
 Your investment in financial aid endowment will help us embrace this ideal and make an enduring difference in the lives of students and their families for generations to come.

-- Your gift of $250,000 or more can create a restricted scholarship endowment, such as a fund that gives preference to engineering students from a particular region.
+- Your gift of $300,000 or more can create a restricted scholarship endowment, such as a fund that gives preference to engineering students from a particular region

-- Your gift of $100,000 or more can establish an endowed fellowship that supports engineering graduate students at the master’s or doctoral level.
+- Your gift of $100,000 or more can establish an endowed fellowship that supports engineering graduate students at the master’s or doctoral (PhD) level

-- Your gift of $250,000 or more can establish an endowed fellowship in one of Pratt’s academic departments, like electrical and computer engineering.
+- Your gift of $300,000 or more can establish an endowed fellowship in one of Duke Engineering’s academic departments, such as Electrical & Computer Engineering

 Duke’s professors are inspiring teachers, motivating mentors, and leading scholars and researchers.
 Recruiting and retaining renowned faculty is essential to maintaining Duke’s excellence.
 By supporting outstanding faculty, alumni and friends help ensure that the university’s professors are true leaders in their fields and that our students receive a relevant and top-quality education.